Air Force Tech School is a major progression in the young life of a cadet.

 7. Do you get paid while attending tech school?

-There are many benefits to joining the military with one of the most important being a free education.
+There are also other benefits to joining the military with one of the most important being a free education.

 The Air Force likes to mention that attending civilian trade schools for a similar occupation could cost you upwards of $35,000, before housing and food costs.

-Additionally, recruits earn compensation while attending Air Force Tech School.
+Additionally, recruits earn a paycheck while attending Air Force Tech School.

 The pay is determined by your military rank, which for most new recruits is either E-1 (Basic Airman) or E-2 (Airman).

-You also receive all the benefits of the Air Force including health insurance, housing stipends, food allowance, and other perks.
+You also receive all the benefits of the Air Force including health and dental care, plus free housing and meals while you’re in tech school.

 Related Article: Air Force Ranks And Pay